rahgadda/Svelte/README.md

   - This one-way data binding is also applicable for javascript variables declared and used in markups
     - A new variable definition `$:` is used to make any variable support to two-way data binding.
     - Variable defined using `$:` should always be on left hand side.
 It will update `DOM` if any variable defined on left hand side is updated.
+    - `$:` notation can be used with javascript statements, blocks & if statements
   -

 ## Modules
 - [HelloWorld](https://svelte.dev/repl/845bbc7198b24deebd98c024acd2429f?version=3.37.0)